andromeda/lya/README.md

 The configuration above first configures running the `ON_OFF` analysis, and saves the results in `./dynamic.json`.

-#### How to Create a New  Analysis?
+#### Creating a New  Analysis

 Lya expects the  developer of a new  analysis to provide a few  methods that Lya will hook  across all modules.
 It  supports several methods, but  a useful analysis can be written with any subset of them.
 Example methods include `sourceTransform`, `onImport`, and `onRead`.
+See the [ICFP20 Tutorial]() on how to write an analysis with Lya.

 ## Running Artifact